robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-1-ect-theory.md

 - ask open questions
 - encourage the pupil to respond in full sentences.
 Although not included in Sustained Shared Thinking, this is a good way to develop pupils’ language

-Extend or amend Saima's comments and record them in your notebook.
+Extend or amend Saima’s comments and record them in your notebook.

 {details}
 Feedback.